Skip to main content

 Problems with thinking, memory and concentration

-If you have ME/CFS, it's also common to have:
+If you have ME/CFS, it's also common to:

-• problems remembering certain words, names or numbers
+• have problems remembering certain words, names or numbers

-• difficulty concentrating or difficulty focusing on more than one thing at a time
+• have difficulty concentrating or difficulty focusing on more than one thing at a time

-• being slow to speak or react to things
+• be slow to speak or react to things

 These problems are sometimes described "brain fog".